University-of-Toronto-Schools/elevens-2023-assignment-template/README.md

 Before we design the `ElevensBoard`,  read the following descriptions of two other solitare games:

 #### Thirteens
 The solitaire game of Thirteens uses a deck of 52 cards, with ranks A (ace), 2, 3, 4, 5, 6, 7, 8, 9, 10, J (jack), Q (queen), and K (king), and suits &#x2663;&#xFE0F; (clubs), &#x2666;&#xFE0F; (diamonds), &#x2665;&#xFE0F; (hearts), and &#x2660;&#xFE0F; (spades).
 Here is how it is played.
 1)	The deck is shuffled, and ten cards are dealt "face up" from the deck to the board.
 2)	Then the following sequence of steps is repeated:
     * The player removes each pair of cards (A, 2,..., 10) that total 13, e.g., an 8 and a 5, or a Q and an A. An ace is worth 1, and suits are ignored when determining cards to remove.
 Jacks are worth 11, and queens 12.
     * K has a value of 13, and so may be removed singly.
     * Cards are dealt from the deck if possible to replace the cards just removed.
 3) The game is won when the deck is empty and no cards remain on the table.

 #### Tens
 The solitaire game of Tens uses a deck of 52 cards, with ranks A (ace), 2, 3, 4, 5, 6, 7, 8, 9, 10, J (jack), Q (queen), and K (king), and suits &#x2663;&#xFE0F; (clubs), &#x2666;&#xFE0F; (diamonds), &#x2665;&#xFE0F; (hearts), and &#x2660;&#xFE0F; (spades).
 Here is how it is played.
 1)	The deck is shuffled, and thirteen cards are dealt "face up" from the deck to the board.
 2)	Then the following sequence of steps is repeated:
     * The player removes each pair of cards (A, 2,..., 9) that total 10, e.g., an 8 and a 2, or a 9 and an A. An ace is worth 1, and suits are ignored when determining cards to remove.
 10, J,Q and K are worth zero points.
     * Groups of 4 cards may be removed if they all have equal rank, and that common rank is 10,J,Q or K. For example, the four cards Q &#x2663;&#xFE0F;,  Q &#x2666;&#xFE0F;, Q &#x2665;&#xFE0F;, Q &#x2660;&#xFE0F;.
     * Cards are dealt from the deck if possible to replace the cards just removed.
 3) The game is won when the deck is empty and no cards remain on the table.

 These three games, along with Elevens, have several similarities, along with several differences.

 ### Implementation

 1) Below is a list of instance fields and methods that you might include in a class definition for `ElevensBoard`.
-    * identify attributes and behaviours that can be used interchangably (i.e. they could be written once and reused as-is),
+    * identify attributes and behaviours that can be used **interchangably** (i.e. they could be written once and reused as-is),
-    * identify attributes and behaviours that are required for each of the three games, but would need to be redefined for each game,
+    * identify attributes and behaviours that are required for each of the three games, **but would need to be redefined for each game*,
-    * identify attributes and behaviours that would not be used by Thirteens or Tens.
+    * identify attributes and behaviours that **would not be used by Thirteens or Tens**.

 ```java
     /**